Vegan Chocolate Zucchini Bread

 Or, you may like my vegan chocolate banana bread!

-I haven't tested it.
-However, a combination of almond flour and gluten-free all-purpose flour usually works for me, just like my vegan apple bread.
-Alternatively, if you've successfully used a brand of 1:1 gluten-free flour for another similar vegan recipe, it should work for this.
+I haven’t tested it however, a combination of almond flour and gluten-free all-purpose flour has worked in my other similar recipes, such as my vegan apple bread.
+Alternatively, if you’ve successfully used a brand of 1:1 gluten-free flour for another similar vegan recipe, it should work for this.

 Follow Rainbow Nourishments on Instagram, Facebook, TikTok and Pinterest, and subscribe via email to receive all of our latest recipes!